atinghosh/NCE/README.md

 ## Variants of NCE for unsupervised embedding learning

 This repository contains code about implementation of different variants of NCE for representation learning on CIFAR10 and STL10.
-Below we give description of all type of loss implemented.
+Below we give description of all type of loss implemented. **To render the math equations correctly use mathjax plugin for github Chrome App store**.

 ## List of Losses